LidaAhmadi/Compliance-Project/README.md

 # Example Cleaned Ruling (Preview)

-> **Pantanilla v Yuson (2025 NY Slip Op 02597)**
+> pantanilla v yuson (2025 ny slip op 02597)
-> Decided on April 30, 2025
+> decided on april 30, 2025
-> Appellate Division, Second Department
+> appellate division, second department
-> In an action to recover damages for unjust enrichment, the plaintiff alleged an agreement to purchase a business and partial payments made.
-The defendant rescinded the agreement without refunding the payments.
-A default judgment was entered in favor of the plaintiff for $40,000.
-The court affirmed the judgment.
+> in an action to recover damages for unjust enrichment, the plaintiff alleged an agreement to purchase a business and partial payments > made. the defendant rescinded the agreement without refunding the payments. a default judgment was entered in favor of the plaintiff > for $40,000. the court affirmed the judgment.

 # Future Work